BlogSpam-Net/blogspam.js/README.md

 * It will bind.
 * It will accept and decode JSON POSTS.
-* It will process the JSON submission via a series of plugins, called in order.
+* It will process the JSON submission via a series of plugins, each called in order.
 * It will return the result of the plugin-tests.

 However it will not: